ray-project/ray/doc/source/cluster/quickstart.rst

                 type: gcp
                 region: us-west1

 Save this configuration file as ``config.yaml``.
 You can specify a lot more details in the configuration file: instance types to use, minimum and maximum number of workers to start, autoscaling strategy, files to sync, and more.
-For a full reference on the available configuration properties, please refer to the :ref:`cluster yaml configuration options reference <cluster-config>`.
+For a full reference on the available configuration properties, please refer to the :ref:`cluster YAML configuration options reference <cluster-config>`.

 After defining our configuration, we will use the Ray Cluster Launcher to start a cluster on the cloud, creating a designated "head node" and worker nodes.
 To start the Ray cluster, we will use the Ray CLI.
 Run the following command: